gogs/gogs/.github/CONTRIBUTING.md

 - Do not hesitate to ask for more details or clarifying questions on the issue!
 - Communicate on the issue you are intended to pick up _before_ starting working on it.
 - Every issue that gets picked up will have an expected timeline for the implementation, the issue may be reassigned after the expected timeline.
 Please be responsible and proactive on the communication 🙇‍♂️

+## Add new features or make big changes

+New features or big changes require proposals before we may be able to accept any contribution.
+Proposals should be posted to the [Discussions - Proposal](https://github.com/gogs/gogs/discussions/categories/proposal) category for review and discussions.
+GitHub Discussions provides sub-threading which is much more suitable than GitHub Issues for discussions to happen.
+Please read [Write a proposal for open source contributions](https://unknwon.io/posts/220210-write-a-proposal-for-open-source-contributions/) to begin with.

 ## Pull requests